^

 • Lumbar - 42%

-Sources of vertebral infections (in half of all cases can not be established)
+Sources of spinal infections (in half of all cases cannot be determined)

 • Leather - 19%